-- 35.9 When opening a personal transaction account for a holder who is switching from another ADI, an ADI must give the holder relevant information to help them make the switch. - 35.10 An ADI must assist a holder who is switching from another ADI.
-This assistance must include a customised switching service, which must incorporate an industry standardised 'change of account' letter template for the holder to give organisations with which they have arrangements for direct debits, direct credits or periodical payments. - 35.11 A holder who is switching from one ADI to another can request the new ADI to provide a switching service to help the holder notify organisations with which the holder has arrangements for direct debits, direct credits or periodical payments that the holder has switched to a new ADI.
+35.9 When opening a personal transaction account for a holder who is seeking to switch from another ADI, an ADI must give the holder relevant information to help them make the switch, including informing the holder of their ability to assist in the switching process.

-- 35.12 If a holder requests a switching service under clause 35.11, their ADI must: - (a) ask the holder to provide a list of their direct debit and direct credit arrangements, - (b) on receiving the holder's consent, notify the direct entry user's ADI of the changed account details within 2 business days of the holder's request, and - (c) advise the holder of the holder's responsibilities for direct debit and credit arrangements. - 35.13 When a direct entry user's ADI receives information about a holder's changed account details, the ADI must forward the relevant information to the direct entry user within 3 business days. - 35.14 A direct entry user that is an ADI making direct debits or direct credits on behalf of its customers is responsible for notifying the originator of the debit or credit of the changed account details.
+- 35.10 An ADI must assist a holder who is switching from another ADI.
+This assistance must include, if requested by the holder, a customised switching service, which must incorporate an industry standardised 'change of account' letter template for the holder to give to organisations with which they have arrangements for direct debits, direct credits or periodical payments. - 35.11 A holder who is switching from one ADI to another can request the new ADI to provide a switching service to help the holder notify organisations with which the holder has arrangements for direct debits, direct credits or periodical payments that the holder intends to switch to a new ADI. - 35.12 If a holder requests a switching service under clause 35.11, their new ADI must: - (a) ask the holder to provide a list of their direct debit and direct credit arrangements, - (b) on receiving the holder's consent, notify the direct entry user's ADI of the changed account details within 2 business days of the holder's request, and - (c) advise the holder of the holder's responsibilities for direct debit and direct credit arrangements. - 35.13 When a direct entry user's ADI receives information about a holder's changed account details, the ADI must forward the relevant information to the direct entry user within 3 business days. - 35.14 A direct entry user that is an ADI making direct debits or direct credits on behalf of its customers is responsible for notifying the originator of the debit or credit of the changed account details.